 If you have had to call for help several times in the past year regarding your hot water unit, it would be well worth considering upgrading to a new system.

-Upgrading can be a great chance to replace your existing hot water unit to a more energy efficient unit, potentially saving hundreds on future power bills.
+Upgrading can be a great chance to replace your existing hot water unit with a more energy-efficient unit, potentially saving hundreds on future power bills.

 Don’t wait for your hot water unit to shut down all together.
 Trust us – if past experiences are anything to go by, it will decide to shut down at the most inconvenient of times.

-Winter will be on our doorstep before we know it, so we recommend you start taking notice of your hot water unit’s behavior.
+Winter will be on our doorstep before we know it, so we recommend you start taking notice of your hot water unit’s behaviour.